 |Small/Miniature:||Weight: Female – 20-30 pounds; Male – 25-35 pounds.

 |Medium:||Weight: Female – 30-45 pounds; Male – 35-50 pounds.

 |Standard:||Weight: Female – 45-65 pounds; Male – 50-70 pounds.

 |Life Expectancy:||Labradoodles may live for approximately 12-15 years|

-No. All of our puppies receive the initial puppy vaccine and worming and they will have a wellness exam with our veterinarian.
-We believe that micro chipping your puppy should be your decision as many of our buyers choose not to have this done.
-We recommend if you choose to microchip that you wait until your puppy is older (perhaps during the time of the spay/neuter at 6 months of age).
+All of our puppies receive the initial puppy vaccine and worming and they will have a wellness exam with our veterinarian.
+We believe that microchipping your puppy should be your decision as many of our buyers choose not to have this done and others want to wait until they are full grown to do so.
+We recommend if you choose to microchip that you wait until your puppy is older (perhaps during the time of the spay/neuter by 8 months of age).